98MM/IEPS/PA1/README.md

 # DATABASE:

-Due to limitations imposed on file size, we could not upload our database directly to our repository.
-[It is available here.](https://drive.google.com/file/d/1nqQFMP7frWSdFk3bVOvd_C7EjW2tkTUM/view?usp=sharing)
+Due to limitations imposed on file size, we uploaded the database with lfs.
+[It is also available here.](https://drive.google.com/file/d/1nqQFMP7frWSdFk3bVOvd_C7EjW2tkTUM/view?usp=sharing)